Management Strategy and Sustainability

 We established Environmental Vision 2050 for the final three-year plan of Fusion 20 Strategic Management Plan.
-Specifically, by expanding environmentally conscious products and services, we aim to achieve net zero greenhouse gas emissions in the value chain by 2050.
-The targets and specific measures for 2030 aimed at realizing this goal will be laid out in the next strategic management plan.
+Specifically, by expanding environmentally conscious products and services, we aim to achieve net zero greenhouse gas emissions throughout the entire lifecycle from our own business operations by 2050.
+The targets and measures for 2030 aimed at realizing this goal have been laid out in Fusion 25 Strategic Management Plan.

 Risks and opportunities related to climate change can originate from the transition toward a decarbonized society, including stricter regulations, technology advancement, and market shift, as well as from physical influences, such as acute abnormal weather and chronic temperature increases.
 We have categorized the various external environmental changes accompanying climate change as "transition risks" and "physical risks," assessed their financial impacts as large, medium, and small, and identified important risks and opportunities.

 Moreover, climate-related risks are integrated into the company-wide management process as they are considered to exert large influence on our business strategies.
 The management status of company-wide risks is monitored by the Internal Control Committee chaired by the President and CEO and reported to the Board of Directors.